newville/wxmplot/doc/overview.rst

 whether the slice shown sums over more than one pixel across the dimension chosen.
 This may be useful for smoothing out noisy images.

 More options are available to control whether a Scalebar is displayed on the image, and how that is set up.
+Here, the user can update the pixel size in the units of their choice, and set the size of the scalebar in their units.
+The position and color of the scaler can also be set, and text to go below the scalebar can be entered.